-The Boston Harbor Islands national recreation area includes 34 islands and peninsulas spread over fifty square miles of bays, harbors, and rivers within the greater Boston Harbor basin.
-The Massachusetts Department of Conservation and Recreation (DCR, Mass Parks) is one of twelve managing partners and owns and manages more than half of the islands in the park.
+The Boston Harbor Islands national recreation area includes 34 islands and peninsulas spread over 50 square miles of bays, harbors, and rivers within the greater Boston Harbor basin.
+The Massachusetts Department of Conservation and Recreation (DCR, Mass Parks) is one of 12 managing partners and owns and manages more than half of the islands in the park.

 Resident staff live on the island during the visiting season.
 They provide island supervision, park and campground management, and offer island tours and educational programs.

 Ferry Information: Spectacle, Georges, Grape, Bumpkin, Lovells and Peddocks Islands can only be accessed by boat.
 Passenger Ferries are located at Long Wharf North, the Fore River Shipyard in Quincy, and the Hingham Shipyard in Hingham.
 Click here for a Ferry Schedule or to Purchase Ferry Tickets.
 For more information call 617-223-8666

 Private Boaters: Private boaters may use island floats and docks for loading and unloading located at Spectacle, Peddocks, Lovells, Bumpkin, and Grape Island.
 Dinghies are often available for access to anchored vessels.
 Kayak beach landings and small motor boat beach anchoring is welcome.
 Docking at Georges Island is not available to recreational boaters due to interim dock configuration however, a limited number of mooring balls are available along Georges, Peddocks and other Boston Harbor Islands.
 Call Mass.
 Maritime Academy on marine VHF Channel 9 or 508-830-5095 for Spectacle Island slips and moorings reservations.

 Georges Island is dominated by historic Fort Warren, a Civil War-era fort known for its graceful granite archways.